kaerlath/DiceMaster/README.md

 ## Current limits

 This is intended for small groups: 50 simultaneous rooms, 32 participants per room, 12-hour room lifetimes and 90-second membership leases.
 Display names are not verified FFXIV identities.
-The relay stores private room data and a bounded operator audit history.
-Natural rolls and modifiers are never sent to ordinary clients, although repeated outcomes can statistically reveal bias.

 Animation is procedural rather than rigid-body physics; glass and frost use opaque textures and highlights, not true refraction.
 Timing uses approximate server-clock synchronization.
 Further in-game visual and network testing is welcome.
 Remembered authentication has been built but its Windows DPAPI round-trip could not be verified inside the development sandbox.